moise-mulungu/vet_clinic/README.md

 # Vet_clinic
-On this milestone, I used the primary and foreign key to join tables, queried multiple tables and prepared complex queries.
+On this milestone, I used both the primary and foreign key to make relationships between tables.

 ## Getting Started